 The Schafalm is open in summer and winter from 9AM - 5PM.

-Start Winter Season: mid-/end of November - depending on snow situation
+Start Winter Season: Mid of december 2020 - due to the current situation

 Winter open daily

 The full menu is available after 11AM, with small snacks served before that.